 What is a migration plan template?
 I could pull out a definition from a sophisticated source or we could try to define it together.

-Basically, a template is exactly what it sounds like: we’re identifying the milestones we want to achieve before arriving to our destination.
+Basically, a template is exactly what it sounds like: we’re identifying the milestones we want to achieve before arriving at our destination.

 But before we begin the template, we obviously need to know what our destination is.

 Define a successful migration

 Before we create any sort of plan for our migration, we should know what to expect after the project is over.

 The first thing you need to do is define your organization’s criteria for a successful SharePoint migration.
 When do you expect the migration to be complete?
 What content should absolutely be moved?
 Should it be branded?
 Etc.